Discrete Compositional Generation via General Soft Operators and Robust Reinforcement Learning: Experiments

 \subsection{Biological sequence design [Q2]}

-\looseness=-1 We now focus on tasks based on real-world domains with proxy reward functions trained on actual datasets.
+\looseness=-1 We now focus on tasks based on real-world domains, where proxy rewards are trained on actual datasets.
 The tasks are based on the setup of \cite{malkin2022trajectory} and use the datasets from \cite{trabucco2022design}.
-For each, a transformer $\Phi$ is first trained (either for classification or regression) on the respective training set.
-Then, the mean and standard deviation of the transformer's output is computed using the validation set.
-Before being used as a proxy reward, the transformer output is normalized.
-See App.~\ref{appx:exp_bio_design} for more details.
+For each, a transformer $\Phi$ is first trained on the training set (either for classification or regression).
+The transformer output is normalized before being used as a proxy reward (see App.~\ref{appx:exp_bio_design}).